API Getting Started¶

 Getting Started Steps - API URL from DAV

-Steps 2: In the Request Results pane, choose the format you are interested in underneath the Data Download dropdown.
+Step 2: In the Request Results pane, choose the format you are interested in exporting under the Data Download section.
 This will copy the request URL to your clipboard.

 Now that you have the API URL, you can edit it by hand following the guidance in POWER API and use it in your applications as you wish.